 A lot of Panama hats are too small.

-It is common for people to walk into our stores wearing a Panama hat that is too small for them.
-Not only is it uncomfortable, but it looks funny and blows off your head very easily.
-Unlike shoes, your Panama will shrink, and never stretch without mechanical intervention.
+Every day someone walks into our store wearing a Panama hat that is too small.
+It uncomfortable, looks funny and blows off your head very easily.
+Unlike shoes, your Panama will shrink, and never stretch.

 When people are buying a hat, they always want it to fits snugly and feel just right.
 Unfortunately, that does not allow for the shrinkage that will occur.
 It is often difficult to convince them that it needs to be a little large to fit in the long run.

 It is a little known fact that this is the nature of woven straw hats.
-Retailers who don't work with Panamas a lot, frequently sell hats that are too small.
+Retailers who don't work with Panamas a lot, frequently sell hats that will soon be too small.

 Why they shrink was a puzzle for many years, but I worked it out.
 When you sweat, it absorbs into your hat and cools you down.
 When you take off your hat, it dries off and shrinks a little bit, like it has been washed.
 Doing this a hundred times gradually decreases its size.

-We have several hats in XXXL for very large heads.
+We have many hats in XXXL for very large heads.
 These are woven specially for us on an XXXL large block and will hold their size.

 If you sweat a lot and work in your hats, the shrinkage will also be greater, like it is being washed more often.
 I love gardening, and that is often very sweaty work, and my garden hats will shrink more than any other.